Color-Of-Code/Funani/docker/README.md

 ## Containers

-* the database server running postgresql
+* db: the database server running postgresql
-* the graphql server running postgraphile
+* graphql: the graphql server running postgraphile
+* cas: the CAS command line tool for handling the file storage

 ## Setup